Shih Tzu Puppies: Adorable Pictures And Facts - Dogtime

 Shih Tzus are true companion dogs.
-Bred for centuries to be man’s best friend, it is no wonder that Shih Tzu puppies are amongst the most popular of toy breeds.
+Bred for centuries to be man’s best friend, it is no wonder that Shih Tzu puppies are among the most popular of tiny breeds.
 Thinking about bringing a Shih Tzu puppy into your life?
 Read on to see what to expect.

-Although this has nothing to do with the breed’s sweet temperament, their proud stance, or their unbelievable loyalty, we think your new furry friend would like you to pronounce its breed name correctly.
+Although this has nothing to do with the breed’s sweet temperament, their proud stance, or their unbelievable loyalty, we think your new furry friend would like you to pronounce their breed name correctly.
 It is pronounced “Sheed Zoo,” which roughly translates to “Lion” in Chinese.
 The Shih Tzu was bred as early as the fourteenth century to be a companion and lapdog to royalty in China.
 So they’re far too dignified to tolerate curse words.

 The Shih Tzu has a luxurious double coat that consists of a rougher outer coat and a soft inner coat.
 Your Shih Tzu puppy will have one soft, manageable coat until around the age of seven months when the second one will start to grow in.
 Grooming won’t be too difficult in the early stages, but prepare for regular grooming once your Shih Tzu puppy grows up.

 Shih Tzu puppies are very adaptable when it comes to living spaces.
-Whether you live in a micro studio apartment or the sprawling countryside, this pup will love his home…as long as he is with you.
+Whether you live in a micro studio apartment or the sprawling countryside, this pup will love their home, as long as they’re with you.
 Again, Shih Tzu puppies were bred specifically for companionship.
-They are no good at hunting, or herding, but they are great at loving their human.
-Be sure to give your Shih Tzu puppy lots of one on one attention to build a strong, beautiful relationship.
+They are no good at hunting or herding, but they are great at loving their human.
+Be sure to give your Shih Tzu puppy lots of one-on one-attention to build a strong, beautiful relationship.

 Remember, you can find just about any breed of dog you are looking for at a shelter or rescue, or check out our adoption page that lets you search by location and breed.
-Look on Facebook for a Shih Tzu Rescue groups in your area.
+Look on Facebook for Shih Tzu Rescue groups in your area.